Bible and Ministry at Taylor

 Our students explore both the Old and New Testament, learning many applications of the Gospels, Pentateuch, Pauline Epistles, etc. and discovering how those applications fit with contemporary issues.
 You will also study the historic perspective of the church and relate it to how the church works today.

-Dr. Michael Harbin, Chair of the Biblical Studies, Christian Ministries & Philosophy Department, discusses the Foundational Core Bible courses and the opportunities for BSCP students to explore further biblical studies and ministry engagement.
+Dr. Michael Harbin, Professor of Biblical Studies, discusses the Foundational Core Bible courses and the opportunities for BSCP students to explore further biblical studies and ministry engagement.

 Explore Taylor University’s short- and long-term opportunities to take your ministry training a step further.
 Serve around the world through month-long service trips or week-long Spring Break missions trips to gain a wider perspective on global ministry and biblical leadership.
 You can also spend a semester taking courses in your major in a new cultural environment through our various partner universities from Ecuador to Japan.